 - 1. As high inflation became a permanent feature of life under the last Government, the Conservative Party became increasingly concerned about the ever-widening gulf between public service pensioners and those in the private sector to whom full inflation-proofing was unavailable.
 The Party acknowledged at the last election the existence of a real sense of grievance, but without in any way indicating that it might abolish index-linking.
 Instead it laid stress on the need for contributions to be realistic. - 2.
 In 1980 the Government set up the Scott Committee to examine public sector pensions; its report, published in February 1981 (Cmnd.
 8147), confirmed "the feeling of injustice so widely held in the private sector".
-The Committee recommended that civil service pensions should be more explicitly contributory with, in due course, public servants paying fairer contributions. - 3.
+The Committee recommended that public servants should pay fairer contributions. - 3.
 Since 1981, the marked success of the Government's counter-inflation policy has helped to reduce the size of the problem.
 At the same time, the Government has gained acceptance of the need for higher contributions in the same key sections of the public service (the armed forces, the police and, most recently, the firemen).
 In 1982, for example, the pension contributions made by the police were raised from 7 per cent to 11 per cent for men, and from 5 per cent to 8 per cent for women. - 4.
 The impression is sometimes given that civil servants alone benefit from index-linking., In fact civil servants account for only about 20 per cent of the total, which includes practically the whole public sector.
-Around 5.25 million employees enjoy inflation-protected pension arrangements, while nearly 2.5 million are in receipt of such pensions.

-NOTE: Many social security benefits are inflation-proofed by law; in addition inflation-proofing has been introduced for some holders of National Savings and this Government has introduced index-linked gilt-edged services.
+Around 5.25 million employees enjoy inflation-protected pension arrangements, while nearly 2.5 million are in receipt of such pensions. - NOTE: Many social security benefits are inflation-proofed by law; in addition inflation-proofing has been introduced for some holders of National Savings and this Government has introduced indexlinked gilt-edged services.